Skip to main content

 What does OAP Core Clinical cover that SSAH does not

 OAP Core Clinical covers clinical therapy services.
-You choose providers from the OAP Provider List and submit invoices for reimbursement.
+You choose your own qualified providers (regulated and in good standing with their college).
+The OAP Provider List is one place to search, but it is voluntary, so qualified providers may not appear on it.
+You submit invoices for reimbursement.

 OAP Core Clinical covers